AT&T Lets Users Avoid Broadband Caps...If They Use AT&T's Own Streaming Service

 So we've long noted how broadband usage caps on fixed-line broadband connections are bullshit.
 While ISPs used to insist that such limits were necessary to manage "congestion," they've long since been forced to back off those justifications after analysis and their own internal documents showed this wasn't true.
 For giants like AT&T and Comcast, monthly broadband caps serve two purposes: one, they provide flimsy cover allowing ISPs to further raise rates on what are already some of the highest prices for broadband in the developed world.
 Two, they can be used anti-competitively to give themselves an unfair advantage.

 Case in point: ISPs will often exempt their own services from these limits while still penalizing competitors like Netflix, something the former Wheeler FCC was just starting to crack down on as an anti-competitive practice before Trump and Ajit Pai rose to power.
-And this week, AT&T took another step toward using usage caps as a weapon when it began informing its broadband customers that they won't face usage caps--if they're willing to subscribe to AT&T's own streaming services:
+And this week, AT&T took another step toward using usage caps as a weapon when it began informing its broadband customers that they won't face usage caps -- if they're willing to subscribe to AT&T's own streaming services:

 "[AT&T] is emailing their broadband customers to alert them they now qualify for unlimited internet access because they also happen to subscribe to DirecTV Now, AT&T’s streaming service targeting cord cutters...AT&T normally charges customers an extra $30 a month to remove their 1,000 GB data cap.